runjtu/awesome-and-novel-works-in-slam/README.md

    For autonomous driving vechile and outdoor robotics, use more light-weight map instead of no map

-   Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on SDMap aid localization, I will do supplement when I have time.
+   Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on HDMap & SDMap aid localization, I will do supplement when I have time.

+   Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aid localization, I will do supplement when I have time.

 ----
 ## WhyTraversability